 We need to remember that Jesus never cared about the prominence of His Bride.
 He cared about her holiness.
 He didn’t care about Her image to the world; He cared about her willingness to take up her cross.
 We have lost sight of what ministry and the church should be.
 And we need to repent and strengthen what remains before it’s too late.

-UPDATE: The full audio of Johnnie Moore’s conversation with James MacDonald has since been posted to YouTube and can be heard here.
+UPDATE: Below is the full audio of Johnnie Moore’s conversation with James MacDonald.